-313.5 PURSUIT UNITS
+314.4 PURSUIT UNITS

 Pursuit units should be limited to three vehicles (two units and a supervisor).
+However, the number of units involved will vary with the circumstances (Minn.
+R. § 6700.2701 (B)).

 An officer or supervisor may request additional units to join a pursuit if, after assessing the factors outlined above, it appears that the number of officers involved would be insufficient to safely arrest the suspect(s).
 All other officers shall stay out of the pursuit but should remain alert to its progress and location.
-Any officer who drops out of a pursuit should then turn off the emergency lights and siren and proceed at legal speeds, following the appropriate rules of the road.
+Any officer who drops out of a pursuit may then, if necessary, proceed to the termination point at legal speeds, following the appropriate rules of the road.